-- Annual Budgeting: Columbus Collegiate's fiscal year runs from July 1st through June 30th.
-The Executive Director and Mangen & Associates have shared responsibility for planning a detailed budget and cash flow statement each year.
-The initial drafts of the budget and cash flow statements will be reviewed by the Board's Finance Committee and the Chair before being presented to the full Board for approval.
-The Board will review and approve the budget at least one full month before the beginning of the new fiscal year. - Internal Controls: The Board of Trustees has established a system of internal control policies that when executed will ensure the practice of sound fiscal management practices.
-These controls comply with generally accepted accounting principles for non-profit organizations.
+Annual Budgeting: Columbus Collegiate's fiscal year runs from July 1 through June 30.
+The executive director and Mangen & Associates have shared responsibility for planning a detailed budget and cash flow statement each year.
+The initial drafts of the budget and cash flow statements will be reviewed by the board's Finance Committee and the chair before being presented to the full board for approval.
+The Board will review and approve the budget at least one full month before the beginning of the new fiscal year.

+Internal Controls: The Board of trustees has established a system of internal control policies that, when executed, will ensure the practice of sound fiscal management practices.
+These controls comply with generally accepted accounting principles for nonprofit organizations.
 We also want to ensure that the reports and data generated from these controls are accurate and useful in effectively managing the financial needs of the organization.
 The following areas have been identified as ones requiring specific internal controls:

-- Cash Receipts: All deposits received for Columbus Collegiate are properly received, deposited, and recorded by an individual delegated by the Executive Director.
+Cash Receipts: All deposits received for Columbus Collegiate are properly received, deposited, and recorded by an individual delegated by the executive director.
 All records are promptly reconciled.
-All monies are kept under the strictest security provisions we can provide and all cash received is deposited within the same day. - Cash Disbursements: We ensure that all monies paid or withdrawn are authorized, used exclusively for business purposes, and are properly recorded and reconciled.
-These controls include purchase orders and use of the school's credit cards and other credit accounts. - Petty Cash: The use of Petty Cash and the availability to these funds is restricted and limited.
-The use of petty cash is not a standard practice employees are encouraged to complete a reimbursement sheet and attach receipts for minimal purchases.
-When used, petty cash is properly recorded and reconciled, requires a signature from the receiver and permission for an authorized administrator.
-Receipts are also required to be submitted within a specific timeframe or the monies will be expected to be returned. - Payroll: We ensure that all payroll monies paid are accurate and with proper authorization disbursed to the parties intended.
-All payroll disbursements are properly recorded, comply with all laws and applicable tax regulations, and be properly reconciled. - Grants, Gifts and Bequeaths: Columbus Collegiate ensures that all grants, gifts and bequeaths are monitored, properly recorded and comply with all legal requirements and related restrictions.
-All checks representing grants or gifts are promptly deposited. - Fixed Assets: We ensure that all fixed assets are properly acquired, their value is properly recorded and that provisions are set to ensure that assets are safeguarded.
-We mandate that no asset be disposed of without proper authorization. - Check Signatures: We ensure that all checks issued by the school be signed and authorized by the Executive Director.
+All monies are kept under the strictest security provisions we can provide, and all cash received is deposited within the same day.

+Cash Disbursements: We ensure that all monies paid or withdrawn are authorized, used exclusively for business purposes, and properly recorded and reconciled.
+These controls include purchase orders and the use of the school's credit cards and other credit accounts.

+Petty Cash: The use of petty cash and the availability to these funds is restricted and limited.
+The use of petty cash is not a standard practice-employees are encouraged to complete a reimbursement sheet and attach receipts for minimal purchases.
+When used, petty cash is properly recorded and reconciled and requires both a signature from the receiver and permission from an authorized administrator.
+Receipts are also required to be submitted within a specific timeframe, or the monies will be expected to be returned.

+Payroll: We ensure that all payroll monies paid are accurate and, with proper authorization, disbursed to the parties intended.
+All payroll disbursements are properly recorded, comply with all laws and applicable tax regulations, and have been properly reconciled.

+Grants, Gifts, and Bequeaths: Columbus Collegiate ensures that all grants, gifts, and bequeaths are monitored, properly recorded, and comply with all legal requirements and related restrictions.
+All checks representing grants or gifts are promptly deposited.

+Fixed Assets: We ensure that all fixed assets are properly acquired, that their value is properly recorded, and that provisions are set to ensure that assets are safeguarded.
+We mandate that no asset be disposed of without proper authorization.

+Check Signatures: We ensure that all checks issued by the school be signed and authorized by the executive director.
 All check registers are maintained so that cash flow projections can be properly maintained.
-Checks over \$5000 will require an additional signature. - Deposits: We ensure that all deposits are properly recorded, safeguarded, and reconciled. - Personnel Policies: We develop and approve all personnel policies including but not limited to salary levels, vacation, overtime, paid time off, grievance procedures, severance pay, merit increases, bonuses, and other personnel matters.
-These policies will be developed by the Executive Director with Board approval and will be reviewed annually.
+Checks over \$5,000 will require an additional signature.

+Deposits: We ensure that all deposits are properly recorded, safeguarded, and reconciled.

+Personnel Policies: We develop and approve all personnel policies, including but not limited to salary levels, vacation, overtime, paid time off, grievance procedures, severance pay, merit increases, bonuses, and other personnel matters.
+These policies will be developed by the executive director with board approval and will be reviewed annually.